14th Nagaland Assembly

 The Fourteenth Nagaland Assembly was formed by the members elected in the 2023 Nagaland Legislative Assembly election.
-Election were held in 59 constituencies on 27th February 2023 and 1 member was elected unopposed from Akuluto.
+Elections were held in 59 constituencies on 27th February 2023 while the representative for Akuluto was elected unopposed.
 Votes were counted on 2nd March 2023.

-History
+Results

-The incumbent North-East Democratic Alliance consisting Bharatiya Janata Party and Nationalist Democratic Progressive Party again gained majority in the house after winning 37 (25 NDPP + 12 BJP).
+The incumbent North-East Democratic Alliance consisting Bharatiya Janata Party (BJP) and Nationalist Democratic Progressive Party (NDPP) gained majority in the house after winning 37 seats (25 NDPP + 12 BJP).

 Hekani Jakhalu Kense from Dimapur III and Salhoutuonuo Kruse from Western Angami constituencies became the first women MLAs in the history of Nagaland.
 Both got elected as NDPP candidates.